ljcolling/sustainable-computing/src/text/registration.md

 ## Registration

-Although attendance is free, we require attendees to register, as in-person places are limited.
-As such, please only register for in-person attendance if you intend on coming and will have the capacity to do so, and let us know as soon as possible if you are no longer able to attend.
+Although attendance is free we require attendees to register, as in-person places are limited.
+Please only register for in-person attendance if you intend and have the capacity to join on.
+If your plans change, please let us know as soon as possible so we can give your space to someone else.

 To register for online or in-person attendance at this event, please visit *LINK*.
 Registration will close on *DATE*.
 If attempting to register after this